Table of Contents

 Most modern heat pumps (HP) are equipped with a potential-free contact which, when closed, sends an instruction to the HP's internal management system.

-Generally, it is possible to configure the HP to increase its heating setpoint or produce more hot water when this contact is closed.
+Generally, the HP can be configured to increase its heating setpoint or produce more hot water when this contact is closed.

-By connecting a relay from the optimization system to this contact, it is possible to force the HP to activate when the photovoltaic installation produces surplus energy.
+By connecting a relay from the optimization system to this contact, the HP's activation can be forced when the photovoltaic installation produces surplus energy.

 Consult the HP manufacturer.

-Many water heater elements are connected with 3 wires without a neutral.
-Therefore, a neutral connection is necessary to control each phase individually.
+Many water heater elements are connected with 3 wires without a neutral conductor.
+Therefore, a neutral conductor is necessary to control each phase individually.

-Otherwise, a minimum of two phases is always required for it to engage.
+Otherwise, at least two phases are always required for it to be switched on.

 Two relays can then be used to control: phase 1 and 2 with the first relay, and 1 and 3 with the second.